dmbarbour/glas/docs/GlasNamespaces.md

 ## Namespace Macros and Eval

 The 'ns.eval' operation is the basis for namespace macros.
 This operation interprets an AST argument as the body of an anonymous procedure.
-In addition to returning a result, the 'ns.eval' operation may interact with the caller through a generic callback handler.
+In addition to returning a result, the 'ns.eval' operation may interact with the caller through a generic callback handler 'cb'.

-In case of missing definitions, we can evaluate as far as possible without those definitions (in some cases, definitions are only conditionally required) then wait for missing definitions to be provided by other forks.
+In case of missing definitions, we can evaluate as far as possible without those definitions (allowing progress in cases where definitions are only conditionally required) then wait for missing definitions to be provided by other forks.
 This provides a basis for lazy evaluation or interactive computation between namespace 'threads'.

 *Note:* I assume, for performance, that this interpreter is augmented with a just-in-time compiler.